Jabari Brisport: 2022 State Senate race

 In 2022, Brisport faced Conrad Tillard in the State Senate district 25 race.
 Brisport was backed by the Democratic Socialists of America and by unions including 1199SEIU and District Council 37.
 Tillard was endorsed by New York City Mayor Eric Adams, State Senator Kevin Parker, and former New York City Councilman Robert Cornegy.
 Tillard ran as a more moderate and centrist candidate than Brisport, and was critical of his support of socialism.
 Brisport won re-nomination in the three-way race, with 70% of the vote to Tillard's 16%.

 Political positions

 Brisport came to identify as a democratic socialist through Bernie Sanders's presidential campaign, for which he volunteered as a canvasser and phone-banker.
 He is a member of the Democratic Socialists of America (DSA).

 Brisport was arrested while protesting the re-development of the vacant Bedford Union Armory in Crown Heights, Brooklyn.
 He argued that the development should be 100% affordable housing.
 He has advocated for a vacancy tax and a pied-à-terre tax.

-Brisport, who is vegan, supports a ban on the commercial sale of cats, dogs, and rabbits, as well as on the sale and manufacture of fur clothing.
-He defends outlawing cruel animal farming practices and redirecting dairy subsidies into programs for dairy farmers to exit the industry.
+Brisport is an advocate for the New York Health Act, which would establish single-payer healthcare in New York State.
+He starred in a 2021 advertisement for the Campaign for New York Health along with assemblyman Zohran Mamdani, portraying a firefighter.

+Brisport supports the elimination of cash bail, the legalization of injection sites for drug users, the restoration of voting rights for persons who have been incarcerated, elder parole, and the decriminalization of prostitution.